Shopping Cart

 Your baby is becoming more aware of themselves and their surroundings, which gives their brain a lot more information to work with.

-You may notice that along with their newborn reflexes they will also abandon their newborn sleep cycles.
+You may notice that along with their newborn reflexes they will also abandon their newborn sleep schedule and baby nap schedule.
+You’ll need to come up with a newborn bedtime routine that works for your growing child at this point.

 A newborn's reflexes are essential during their first few weeks of life and can act as a mini “user manual'' for new parents.